Monomoy Island: History

-Monomoy has no human residents, no electricity, and no paved roads.
-The only extant reminder of Monomoy's habitation is the Monomoy Point Light, which operated from 1828 to 1923.
-The wooden lightkeeper's quarters, the cast iron light tower, and the brick generator house are on the point of South Monomoy.

 Monomoy was taken over by the US government just before World War II.
 In 1944, the island was home to the Monomoy Island Gunnery Range, mainly used by the US Army Air Forces and other services for bombing and aerial gunnery practice, with the Monomoy National Wildlife Refuge established the same year.
 The gunnery range was abandoned by 1951, while the wildlife refuge still exists.
 The former gunnery and bombing range was surveyed under the United States Army Corps of Engineers Formerly Used Defense Sites (FUDS) program for possible unexploded ordnance in 1995.
 None was found, though the survey noted that similar searches took place in 1950 and 1951, and circa 1965 the wildlife refuge manager at the time found some 5 lb practice bombs.
 By 1995 the former bombing target was under water due to shifting of the island.

 Since 2013, there has been a surge of Sharks near Cape Cod including Atlantic great white shark sightings off the coast of the islands.
 Some of the sharks have been tagged by the crew of the F/V Ezyduzit.